angulardart/angular/doc/router/migration.md

 ## Major changes

 *   Routes are not defined in annotations.
 They are defined as a router-outlet Input().
 *   The router navigates only with paths, not instructions or named routes.
     *   Instructions no longer exist.
     *   Routes no longer have names.
 *   A navigation results in a RouterState, which contains the page's URL parameters, query parameters, and fragment.
     *   No more nested routers.
     *   No injected RouteParams.
-Query parameters are extracted from the RouterState (router.current).
+Query parameters are extracted from the RouterState arguments passed to lifecycle callbacks.

 ## Migration steps